If you want to change careers, you’re going to need a great resume to show employers why they should take a chance on you.

 If you have acquired skills or experience outside of work, don’t be afraid to include them, too.
 These include skills you have acquired while volunteering or participating in other non-work activities, especially if those skills are required for this job (and, thus, important keywords).

 One of the best places to start including keywords on your career change resume is your “Skills” section.
-The Skills section is a way to show employers that you have the skills relevant to the position that are included in the job description.

 For example: Assume the job requires hard skills like QuickBooks or SQL, and you have experience with them or have certifications from training you have taken.
 Include the appropriate term in your Skills section, like “QuickBooks” or “QuickBooks Certified”.